-A six day cycling holiday in the Highlands of Scotland, starting and ending in Inverness, with bikes and transport provided by Ticket to Ride, the Highland’s leading bicycle hire and cyclist transport specialists.
+A six day cycling holiday in the Highlands of Scotland following parts of the North Coast 500 cycle route.
+Starts and ends in Inverness, with bikes and transport provided by Ticket to Ride, the Highland’s leading bicycle hire and cyclist transport specialists.

 What do you think of when you think of the Scottish Highlands?
 Dramatic mountains, dark fetid forests, white painted cottages with smoking chimneys in the middle of nowhere, sparkling waterfalls, fishing boats and coastal villages.
 The North West Highlands has all that and more.
 The most remote, unspoiled part of mainland UK, has less people per square mile than any other part of Britain and most parts of Europe, and more charm, beauty and peace than most of them.

 The area is great for cycling.
 Settlements are close enough together to make trip distances short, but far enough apart to make very day feel like a real adventure.
 There are plenty of Bed and Breakfasts, hotels and campsites to make finding accommodation easy, and enough secret beaches to reward every explorer with the joy of walking along the shoreline with nobody else in sight.

 We can provide you high quality bike hire and transport, in this case taking you from Inverness to Ullapool, the start of your Highland adventure, and collecting you from John O'Groats on the north coast, at the end of your trip, to take you back to Inverness.

 The following is our suggested itinerary for a six day tour of the north west Highlands, but of course there are lots of alternative routes and accommodation options.

 Time of year - we recommend cycling this tour between April and September inclusive.